United arab emirates Country Commercial Guide

 Waste Management and Recycling

-Waste management has been an issue for the UAE and there are gaps in policies, infrastructure, and processes.
+Waste management has been an issue for the UAE and gaps remain in policies, infrastructure, and processes.
 Waste management is coordinated through individual local authorities and municipalities in each emirate.
-The UAE’s waste generation has been increasing rapidly due to its economic progress and population growth, amounting to 35.5 million tons in 2019, including about 5.6 million tons of municipal solid waste, among the highest per-capita in the world (Emirates News Agency)
+The UAE’s waste generation has been increasing rapidly due to economic progress and population growth.

 Air Pollution Mitigation

 In 2019, MoCCAE published the UAE’s first National Air Emissions Inventory Report to guide future air quality policies and serve as a baseline for targeted reduction major air pollutants.
-While the UAE has made significant progress in air quality management in recent years, indoor and outdoor air pollution remains a global issue with plenty of opportunities in research and development, healthcare cooperation, and technology sharing.
+In September 2022, the UAE launched the National Air Quality Agenda 2031 to provide a general framework to monitor and effectively manage air quality and reduce air pollution.
+While the UAE has made significant progress in air quality management in recent years, indoor and outdoor air pollution remains a priority issue with opportunities in research and development, healthcare cooperation, and technology sharing.

 Opportunities

-Key areas of opportunities for technologies related to water and wastewater treatment are:
+Key opportunities related to water and wastewater treatment include:

 Key areas of opportunities for technologies related to waste management and recycling include: